model-united-nations-of-luebeck/CMS-backend/README.md

 3. Create a conference item with the corresponding data in the Django Admin interface.
 In particular the `start_date` is essential, as it will be used to determine ages and the countdown.

+To empty the database (e.g. after a conference) you may use this command:

+> python manage.py reset_data --dump-dir PATH

+This resets all conference related data but retains `Forums`, `MemberOrganizations`, `Rooms`, `Locations` as well as staff and super users.

 ## Deployment...

 Most configuration options can be set with an environment file.
 An example can be found in `.env.example`.
 Copy this, rename it to `.env`, and adjust it to your local setting.
 These variables are then read for example in `cms/settings.py`.